 Labelling acts as a constant reminder of what goes where.
 When employees share office equipment, files and shelves, informative labels will make it easy for anyone to access those office areas with ease.
+You can use an airprint compatible printers to make this easier.
 You may decide to label your shelves, bins or even your files.

 Determine the different activities performed at each area of the office.
 You will need a central working space.
 You will also need to decide where your filing cabinet and shelves are, which would act as your reference area.
 Set aside a supply area too.
 When this is done, ensure every office item is in its proper place.